 You may be a professional in your career and you may be at the top of your game.
 But when you join the military, you start at the same place everyone else starts – at the beginning.
 This typically means a couple of months of Basic Training (boot camp) and several months of technical training to learn your military job.

 Here is a rough timeline military members can expect when they join:

 - Basic Military Training – Two to Three Months, depending on the branch of service, and whether you go officer or enlisted.

 - Technical Training (also called Tech School, AIT, and other names) – Two Months to about a Year.
 This is where you learn to do your military job.
 This almost always immediately follows basic training.

-- Assignment – either active duty, or your Guard/Reserve unit.
-Some Guard or Reserve jobs may requiring “Seasoning Days” which is where you report to your unit and work full-time for a couple weeks to several months for follow on training.
+- Assignment – either active duty or your Guard/Reserve unit.
+Some Guard or Reserve jobs may require “Seasoning Days” which is where you report to your unit and work full-time for a couple of weeks to several months for follow on training.

 At the minimum, you can expect to be away from home and your business for a minimum of 4 or 5 months on the low end, to well over a year on the long side.

 And this is just the beginning of your military career – this doesn’t include mobilizations, deployments, further training, or other activations.

 Can You Run a Business During Your Initial Training?